Sonia Ahmed: Pakistan's pageant industry

 In 2002, Ahmed created a beauty pageant called Miss Canada Pakistan and changed its name to Miss Pakistan World in 2006.
 She created Mrs. Pakistan World in 2007, for married women of Pakistani descent.
 She created Mr. Pakistan World in 2011, and moved the event to New Jersey, USA in 2014.
 From 2002-2019 the Miss Pakistan pageant was held in Toronto, Ontario.

 Ahmed has sent contestants to pageants like Miss Grand International, Miss Earth, Miss International, Miss Supranational and many mid level and minor competitions around the world.
 Her participation as the National Director of Pakistan created the pageant industry for Pakistan through Miss Pakistan World, Miss Pakistan Universal, Miss Grand Pakistan, Mrs. Pakistan World, Miss Earth Pakistan and Miss Trans Pakistan.

 During Covid, the pageant was virtually brought in Lahore, Pakistan and since then has been held in Pakistan.
 In 2020, Ahmed, brought the pageant to Lahore, Pakistan where the first Miss Pakistan World was crowned on the soil of Pakistan, Areej Chaudhary.
 Since 2020, the pageant is held in Lahore, Pakistan.

 Another history was made in Lahore, Pakistan on May 25, 2021.
 Ahmed created the first Miss Trans Pakistan for trans women of Pakistani descent and the first trans girl to be crowned was Shyraa Roy.
 On 31st, January 2022, the Mr. and Miss Pakistan ceremoney was held in Lahore, Pakistan and 6 winners were crowned.
 On May 31, 2023 along with the other winners, the second Miss Trans Pakistan was crowned, Alina Khan.
 This was the fourth Miss Pakistan event organized by Ahmed on the soil of Pakistan.

-On the 31st of May 2024, Ahmed went to Lahore, Pakistan and completed the 5th event on the soil of Pakistan and on the 30th of May 2025, Ahmed completed the 6th Mr. & Miss Pakistan Event in Lahore.
+On 31 May 2024, Ahmed went to Lahore, Pakistan and completed the 5th event on the soil of Pakistan and on 30 May 2025, Ahmed completed the 6th Mr. & Miss Pakistan Event in Lahore.

+On July 15, 2026, Ahmed became the national director of Miss World after 25 years.